Maïna

-Maïna is a Canadian drama film, released in 2013.
-Directed by Michel Poulette, an adaptation of Dominique Demers' novel, the film stars Roseanne Supernault.
+Maïna is a 2013 Canadian drama film, directed by Michel Poulette.
+An adaptation of Dominique Demers' novel, the film stars Roseanne Supernault.

 Plot

 Maïna, Innu chief Mishtenapuu's daughter, embarks on a quest into Inuit territory to rescue Nipki, a young boy from her community captured by the Inuit following a battle.

 Cast

 The film's cast includes Graham Greene as Maïna's father as well as Tantoo Cardinal, Eric Schweig and Natar Ungalaaq.